MikeWise2718/markdowndocs/azureiotedge/azureiotedge.md

  - Issue: Docker run Image gets error msg:`Did you mean to run dotnet SDK commands?
 Please install dotnet SDK from:`
    - Date 2018-04-15 11:30
    - Resolution: dll name `h-camcap.dll` was incorrectly specified in Docker build file as `ENTRYPOINT ["dotnet", "h_camcap.dll"]`
+   - Resolution2: Files were not in the build exe copy directory, so they were not being copied - so the ENTRYPOINT could not find them

  - Issue: On Windows Docker run Image gets `Unhandled Exception: System.InvalidOperationException: Missing path to certificate file.`
    - Date 2018-04-15 11:40